YinxinChang/COEVOLUTION/README.md

 # How to Run the Code
-Run code.ipynb to obtain the replication dynamic equation, and then analyze the impact of the bidirectional feedback mechanism and intervention-related parameters on the evolution of network public opinion by varying the relevant parameters.
+Run code.ipynb to obtain the replication dynamic equation, and then analyze the impact of the bidirectional feedback mechanism and intervention-related parameters (reward, punishment, intervention delay) on the evolution of network public opinion by varying the relevant parameters.